MHageH/c_uart_interface/README.md

 - mavlink
 - libopencm3

-# Recent mods
+## Recent mods
-- Support for PC (still not completed)
+- Support for PC (works, needs developement)
 - added a separate makefile
 - STM32F4 build can simulate movement using the internal acceleration sensor LIS3DSH
-- Separate header files for each architecture
+- Separate source files for each architecture
+- Resolved a bug when using the latest mavlink(c_library)

+## TODO
+- asynchronous read()/write() mechanism using USART interrupts
+- Reduce timer prescaler
+- Make timer_isr dependent functions more general (works with any value of the prescaler)
+- Recombine general_read_messages () and read_messages()
+- Add support for other boards
+- Employ correction algorithms based on external sensor input

 # Requirements
 - STM32F4-discovery (or others might be possible with code modification)